 Today, we look at the latest affiliate marketing industry statistics.
 Along with the growing social network usages, our desire for recognition can go as wild as we want it to.
 Where everyone has a chance to build their audience on a worldwide scale, it only makes sense that more people are looking to monetize their online presence.
 It's almost impossible to work out the number of affiliate marketers worldwide.
-Partly because affiliate marketing is one of the easiest methods for anyone to get started (though not necessarily easiest to earn.)
+Partly because affiliate marketing is one of the easiest business models for anyone to take on and get started (though not necessarily easiest to earn.)
 It means it's easy for anyone to quit.
 There is no centralized institution to calculate the number of individuals that actively work as affiliates.
-In any case, the industry scale has been growing accordingly.
+In any case, the industry scale has been growing continuously.

 1. The Trends

 But for the past few years the public interest for affiliate marketing has been up on rising again - analysts say this is due to the increase of YouTubers.
 The huge increase in 2020 is due to - not surprisingly, the global pandemic and the dramatic rise of remote working opportunities as well as unemployment rates.
 Especially when looking at it at the worldwide scale, the popularity has increased in the past couple of years.
 This is pretty fascinating.

 The term "affiliate marketing" is searched approximately 49,500 times every month in the USA.